duncanka/Causeway/README.md

 Causeway depends on the [NLPypline](https://github.com/duncanka/NLPypline) framework for NLP pipelines.
 In addition, it depends on the `bidict` and `colorama` Python packages.
 It also depends on version 3.5.2 of the Stanford parser, including its TRegex and TSurgeon components.
 Using the TRegex version of Causeway requires appyling the patches in `stanford-patches` to the parser source code.

+Note that the repository includes some code for reading in BECauSE data in a newer scheme than that described in the 2015 paper.
+This newer scheme is backwards-compatible with the original.

 If you are interested in running/modifying the system or reproducing the results, please [contact Jesse Dunietz](mailto:jdunietz@cs.cmu.edu), who will be happy to assist.
 (Proper documentation will be written up if enough people express interest.)